 The results of the analysis of these samples confirmed that the biomarkers of the cholinesterase inhibitor found in Mr Navalny’s blood and urine samples have similar structural characteristics as the toxic chemicals belonging to schedules 1.A.14 and 1.A.15 in the Annex on Chemicals to the Convention.

 Germany requested that the Technical Secretariat share the summary of the report with all States Parties to the Chemical Weapons Convention and make it publicly available.

 In October 2020, the Russian Federation requested that the OPCW Technical Secretariat consider dispatching experts to Russia.
 OPCW Director-General, H.E.
 Mr Fernando Arias replied that the Technical Secretariat was ready to deploy a team of experts to the Russian Federation on short notice, provided that, consistent with approach taken with Germany, the necessary legal requirements be fulfilled and Mr Navalny’s consent to access his medical file and samples in the custody of the Russian Federation be obtained.

-In December 2020, at the request of the Russian Federation, the OPCW published correspondence between the OPCW Technical Secretariat and the Russian Federation from 1 October to 21 December 2020 related to this matter.
+At the request of the Russian Federation, the OPCW published correspondence between the OPCW Technical Secretariat and the Russian Federation from 1 October to March 2021 related to this matter.